CalamityAdam/iot/react/readings/advanced_containers.md

 // now `connect` it to the Redux store export default connect(mapStateToProps, mapDispatchToProps)(EditPostFormContainer);
 ```
-The result here is that we can render a CreatePostFormContainer wherever we want a form to create a post, and an EditPostFormContainer wherever we want to edit a post.
+The result here is that we can render a `CreatePostFormContainer` wherever we want a form to create a post, and an `EditPostFormContainer` wherever we want to edit a post.
-Both components will render a PostForm, but each will have different functions.
+Both components will render a `PostForm`, but each will have different functions.
+The `PostForm` also gets to be very simple and make almost no decisions.
 This helps keep our code DRY and modular.

 We can use this pattern with any presentational component that needs to be connected to the store, but may need entirely different data to perform different functions.
 For instance, when we introduce frontend auth, we'll create a single `SessionForm` that has separate containers for `Login` and `Signup`.